What we know on day four of US-Israeli attacks on Iran

 - Strait of Hormuz: Iran’s Revolutionary Guard Corps have declared the Strait of Hormuz closed, threatening to set fire to any vessel attempting to pass.

-- Death toll: More than 600 people have been killed in Iran, notably including Supreme Leader Khamenei.
+- Death toll: At least 555 people have been killed in Iran, notably including Supreme Leader Khamenei.
 Additionally, Iranian state media reported that a US-Israeli strike hit a girls’ school in southern Iran, killing at least 165 people.

 In Gulf nations